 For more ways to incorporate cooking and eating, our country kitchen diner ideas will have you covered.

 How do I create a country kitchen look?

-Equally at home in a modern house as a barn conversion, country kitchens are very much the sum of their parts.
+Equally at home in a modern house or a barn conversion, country kitchens are very much the sum of their parts.
 That’s the same whether you’re looking to create a classic, rustic scheme or a more country house look.
 Key elements for both are a cast-iron range or range-style cooker, unfussy cabinetry and warming timber elements.

 A freestanding larder or pantry cupboard painted in a contrasting colour to the rest of the cabinetry can also provide an unfitted, unstructured feel.
 If you must have them, keep modern built-in appliances to a minimum and hide them behind cupboard doors where at all possible for an authentic feel.

-'Old-fashioned ceiling racks are a fabulous way of maximising your space and look lovely with a cluster of pots and pans hanging from them,' says Karen Read, kitchen designer at Neptune Weybridge.
+'Old-fashioned ceiling racks are a fabulous way of maximizing your space and look lovely with a cluster of pots and pans hanging from them,' says Karen Read, kitchen designer at Neptune Weybridge.
 'This works particularly well if you’ve been blessed with high ceilings.'